Toggle mobile menu visibility

 6. Electronic recording of oral communication

-6.2 There is no obligation for a member of staff / Councillor to agree to the electronic recording of conversations / meetings.
-Where a member of staff / Councillor states that they are not happy to proceed with an electronically recorded conversation / meeting, the customer will be expected to agree not to electronically record the conversation/meeting.
+6.2 There is no obligation for a member of staff / councillor to agree to the electronic recording of conversations / meetings.
+Where a member of staff / councillor states that they are not happy to proceed with an electronically recorded conversation / meeting, the customer will be expected to agree not to electronically record the conversation / meeting.

 7. Appeals